CAD97/CAD97/README.md

 ### Hi there 👋

-I'm currently a first-year graduate student at [SMU Guildhall](https://www.smu.edu/guildhall) pursuing a **Professional in Digital Game Development** with a specialization in Programming.
+I'm currently a first-year graduate student at [SMU Guildhall](https://www.smu.edu/guildhall) pursuing a **Professional Certificate in Digital Game Development** with a specialization in Programming.
 If all goes to plan, my master's thesis will be on integrating Rust into an existing C++ game codebase.

 When I'm not doing gamedev related things, I also enjoy working on Rust open-source tooling.
 Some notable repositories I've landed code in include: